nestjs/docs.nestjs.com/content/cli/workspaces.md

 - `"collection"`: points at the collection of schematics used to generate components; you generally should not change this value
 - `"sourceRoot"`: points at the root of the source code for the single project in standard mode structures, or the _default project_ in monorepo mode structures
 - `"compilerOptions"`: a map with keys specifying compiler options and values specifying the option setting; see details below
+- `"generateOptions"`: a map with keys specifying global generate options and values specifying the option setting; see details below
 - `"monorepo"`: (monorepo only) for a monorepo mode structure, this value is always `true`
 - `"root"`: (monorepo only) points at the project root of the _default project_